 An investment approach should balance risk and return parameters consistent with your personality, knowledge, aptitude, and interest.
 Some people are more comfortable with risk of loss than others.
 Some enjoy the tasks of research and analysis, while others prefer to devote their time and energy to other pursuits.
 An ideal investment strategy considers your unique personality and takes advantage of your abilities and desires.

 For example, young parents working 50 to 60 hours per week and trying to spend as much free time as possible with their children are unlikely to devote the time needed to identify and analyze a variety of investments on a consistent basis.
 An investment strategy that requires 5 to 10 hours per week of research is most likely to be abandoned, just as seeking highly volatile investments and chasing unrealistically high returns in the hopes of meeting an improbable future portfolio value is likely to fail.
 Investing in a professionally managed mutual fund or an index fund might be a better option.
+Another popular approach is setting up an account with Betterment.

 3. Manage Risk